51st-Wellness/fiftyfirst_wellness_backend/docs/cloudinary-storage.md

 # Cloudinary Storage Provider

-This document describes how to use the Cloudinary storage provider in the Fifty First Wellness application.
+This document describes how to use the Cloudinary storage provider in the Fifty Firsts Wellness application.

 ## Environment Variables